abgache/Genmoji/README.md

 # Genmoji V2.0
 Reproduction of Apple Intelligence Genmoji for apple style emoji generation.
-Only work with NVIDIA's GPU (no CPU support - do not open any Pull request about that)
+Only works with NVIDIA GPUs (no CPU support - do not open any Pull request about that)
 You'll need to add the ``--train`` argument in the 1st launch or download the model and add it in the ``model\`` path.
+### Important Informations
+This project was made by [abgache](https://github.com/abgache), using a Windows 11 computer, and an NVIDIA GeForce GTX 970 4gb GPU.

 # How to use ?
 ## 1st : Clone the repo
 ```